 Take a string made of soft, natural fibers (such as a length of colorful wool yarn) and encourage your baby to hold one end of it in their hand.

-The best-known of all 6-month-old baby games, this one never goes out of style.
-Peek-a-boo!
+One of the best-known activities for 6-month-old babies, this one never goes out of style.

 Put a blanket over your head (or hide behind something) and say, “Where’s mama?”
 Then slowly emerge and cry, “Peek-a-boo!”
 And repeat…